henrytwo/CSC207-Final-Project/phase2/readme.txt

     Note: In god mode, the act of leaving an event does nothing to the membership status, since membership for gods is determined beyond the scope of a conference.
-    Note: due to some silly problems with some team member's systems, Main.java has been changed to MainSystem.java.
-          MainSystem.java is now the main entrypoint to the program